A Trip To The Jake

 A phone call to their local weather confirmed a clear evening.
 A sign from the Baseball Gods.
 Finally at about 10:00 AM, I pulled the trigger.
-Ordered a ticket, got in the car and went.
+Called the team, ordered a ticket, got in the car and went.

-A light drizzle peppered me along most of the Pennsylvania Turnpike, but shortly after crossing the Ohio border, following a rest stop with a fill-up and a Whopper, angel choirs sang and the skies began to clear…and by the time I had reached the city, it was a gorgeous 73-degree evening…a perfect night for baseball.
-I hopped off I-77 at East 9th Street, finding a parking spot at the bar that is now “Local Heroes” or something just minutes before gametime.
+A light drizzle peppered me along most of the Pennsylvania Turnpike, but shortly after crossing the Ohio border, following a rest stop with a fill-up and a Whopper, choirs sang and the skies began to clear…and by the time I had reached the city, it was a gorgeous 73-degree evening with completely clear skies…a perfect night for baseball.
+I hopped off I-77 at East 9th Street, finding a parking spot at the bar that is now “Local Heroes” or something, just minutes before gametime.
 Downtown Cleveland.

 I circled the ballpark on foot and took in Cleveland’s newest jewel with awe.
-The white steel, the limestone façade, toothbrush lights, a horde of newly awakened baseball fans.
+The white steel, the limestone façade, toothbrush lights, and hordes of newly awakened baseball fans.
 Just as fresh and stylish as Camden Yards, yet completely different.